-All day nurseries must be registered with the CSSIW.
+All day nurseries must be registered with the CIW.

 The main aims of registration are to promote quality and to protect children, ensuring that they are cared for in safe and suitable surroundings.

-A day nursery setting must meet the CSSIW National Minimum Standards before registration can be granted.
-Please click here to download a copy:
+A day nursery setting must meet the CIW National Minimum Standards before registration can be granted.

 Managing a Day Nursery

-• Further information on good practice in the recruitment, management, and supervision of staff is available from the Care Council for Wales website:
+- Further information on good practice in the recruitment, management, and supervision of staff is available from Social Care Wales (opens in a new tab)

 In day care the minimum staffing ratios are: